NEWBIE AT THE TALES

 To me Tales is all about the people, meeting everybody is what i will remember the most and its from all these fantastic people you learn.
-It was great to meet so many great people in the industry, all cocktail geeks and bloggers and the worlds best bartenders all gathered in one place.
+It was great to meet so many great people in the industry, all cocktail geeks, bloggers and bartenders all gathered in one place.
 I have learnt a lot of things and had more fun than i probably deserve.

 And the food is amazing, the best i`ve had anywhere, everything from poboys to the beignets and chickory coffee at Café du Monde – is not to be missed!

-As a member of the CSOWG i found myself living in the Mixohouse located on N Rampart right opposite the Armstrong park – and living there was wonderful and quite an experience, one of the best bars in New Orleans right in our living room and good friends all over.
+As a member of the CSOWG i found myself living in the Mixohouse located on N Rampart right opposite the Armstrong park – and living there was wonderful and quite an experience, one of the best bars in New Orleans right in our living room and another good one a few steps away, Bar Tonique, plus good friends all over.

 Before i left i read those survival guides for the Tales written by other cocktailbloggers and even though you pace, drink water, eat, try to sleep at least 5 hrs a night – its very intense – and there`s a reason Cocktailnerd wrote a stumbling-guide for us.